University of Missouri-Columbia: Recruitment

 - Three new open houses were held to advertise the physics major and new special opportunities for physics education.
 These were aimed at currently enrolled MU undergraduates, prospective transfer students from a nearby community college, and recently admitted high school students.

-- We presented to ninth grade Missouri physics teachers involved in the NSF-supported "A TIME for Physics First" (http://physicsfirstmo.org/) professional development program.
+- We have presented multiple times to ninth grade Missouri physics teachers involved in the NSF-supported "A TIME for Physics First" ( http://physicsfirstmo.org/) professional development program.
 Teachers were encouraged to help recruit future teachers from their own pool of talented students.
 We have started to gather names of prospective MU students.